Nomenclature codes: Workings

 There are also differences in the way codes work.
 For example, the ICN (the code for algae, fungi and plants) forbids tautonyms, while the ICZN, (the animal code) allows them.

 Terminology

 These codes differ in terminology, and there is a long-term project to "harmonize" this.
-For instance, the ICN uses "valid" in "valid publication of a name" (= the act of publishing a formal name), with "establishing a name" as the ICZN equivalent.
-The ICZN uses "valid" in "valid name" (= "correct name"), with "correct name" as the ICN equivalent.
+For instance, the ICN uses "valid" in "valid publication of a name" (=the act of publishing a formal name), with "establishing a name" as the ICZN equivalent.
+The ICZN uses "valid" in "valid name" (="correct name"), with "correct name" as the ICN equivalent.
 Harmonization is making very limited progress.

 Types

 There are differences in respect of what kinds of types are used.
 The bacteriological code prefers living type cultures, but allows other kinds.
 There has been ongoing debate regarding which kind of type is more useful in a case like cyanobacteria.

 Other codes

 BioCode

-A more radical approach was made in 1997 when the IUBS/IUMS International Committee on Bionomenclature (ICB) presented the long debated Draft BioCode, proposed to replace all existing Codes with an harmonization of them.
+A more radical approach was made in 1997 when the IUBS/IUMS International Committee on Bionomenclature (ICB) presented the long debated Draft BioCode, proposed to replace all existing Codes with a harmonization of them.
 The originally planned implementation date for the BioCode draft was January 1, 2000, but agreement to replace the existing Codes was not reached.

-In 2011 a revised BioCode was proposed that, instead of replacing the existing Codes, would provide a unified context for them, referring to them when necessary.
+In 2011, a revised BioCode was proposed that, instead of replacing the existing Codes, would provide a unified context for them, referring to them when necessary.
 Changes in the existing codes are slowly being made in the proposed directions.
+However, participants of the last serious discussion of the draft BioCode concluded that it would probably not be implemented in their lifetimes.